Mycterosaurus: Post-cranial Skeleton

 The vertebrae are similar to that of Varanops, with a thin spine that was no more than 2-3 times in height the centrum.
 While the cervicals are unknown due to poor fossil records, details from the posterior aspect are somewhat preserved.
 The neural spine is low and broad in both anterior and posterior direction.
 The centra has rounded ends and no ventral keel, possessing a characteristic edaphosaurioid spool shape.
 Additionally, the dorsal centra is moderately elongate (5 units in length).
 In contrast, the lumbar centras are much shorter.

-The scapula is short and not particularly broad, in contrast to the exceptionally broad procoracoid plate, a feature of edaphosaurs.
+The scapula is short and not particularly broad, in contrast to the exceptionally broad procoracoid plate, a feature of edaphosaurids.
 The glenoid surface is short, and the supraglenoid foramen is absent.
 The pelvis has extreme elongation at the anterior end of the iliac blade with the anterior expansion being greater than the posterior.
 The humerus and hind leg bones are slender, with no ectepicondylar foramen.

 The astragalus is L-shaped and the centrum is circular when viewed in ventral view.
 These observations are consistent with most pelycosaurian grade synapsids.
 The fourth distal tarsal is enlarged, with its proximal articular surface facing the convex.
 The convex is articulated by the astragalus-calcaneum complex.
 This morphology indicates a highly mobile mesotarsal joint in both Varanops and Mycterosaurus, contrasting earlier beliefs that little movement was present in early synapsids.
 These observations serve as evidence to suggest that Varanops and Mycterosaurus used a semidigitigrade stance to ambulate.